 Just a few things about me.

-I grew up a sheltered child on the north side of Chicago in a lower middle-class family that never went outside the city except to visit relatives in the suburbs.
-I never saw a mountain that wasn’t in a picture or on a screen, never walked in the wilderness or saw a wild animal outside a zoo.
-We didn't even have a dog or cat.
+I grew up a sheltered child on the north side of Chicago in a lower middle-class family.
+Except to visit relatives in the suburbs, we never went outside the city.
+I never saw a mountain that wasn’t in a picture or on a screen, never saw a wild animal outside a zoo, never walked in the wilderness, never had a dog or cat.

-At twenty-seven, my life took a turn back into normalcy – a wife, a family, a business and a big house with a view of Puget Sound.
-Everything seemed to be going according to the American Dream and I felt pretty good about it.
-Then bipolar symptoms started to rise.
-When I was finally medicated, a disastrous event caused borderline issues to overwhelm me.
+At twenty-seven, my life changed again, though slowly evolving – first, a wife; then a family, then a business, then a big house with a view of Puget Sound.
+I went from living like a Kerouac character to living the rags to riches American Dream and felt pretty good about it.
+Then I became bipolar and wasn't medicated for ten years.
+The chaos was extraordinary.
+Medication saved me but a disastrous personal event caused borderline issues to overwhelm me.
 My family buckled under the stress.
 My business crumbled.
-I lived in chaos for twenty years and found myself alone and lonely.
-Fortunately, I had my art, was able to sell what I made and immersed my life in it.
+I lived in depression for twenty years, emotionally alone and lonely.
+Fortunately, I had art and immersed my life in it.

 I met Nataan Mizrachi briefly the day his family picked him up at the prison.
 A lot of bad things happened because of me but this wasn't one of them.
 He was about as naive as they come, fell in with the wrong guys and almost lost his future.
 But it's tough to avoid a dead end if you can't read the sign and Nataan definitely couldn't read the sign.I was lucky to grow up in a comfortable part of the city with parents who surrounded me with books and a love of learning.
 Opportunity was like breakfast in the morning, so I expected to do something important someday.
 But things didn't go exactly as planned and I found myself sitting in a Senate hearing explaining how the project I thought would do a lot of good turned out so terribly bad.This is my story, but I start with Nataan's because our lives had several parallels including parents who loved and cared for us.
 But his childhood collapsed on him and he reacted like any normal person would, by finding a way to cope with it.
 In that sense, we weren't much different.